dan-varughese/dan-varughese/README.md

 - 👋 Hi, I’m @dan-varughese
-- 👀 I’m interested in ... cybersec x blockchain
+- 👀 I’m interested in ... bitcoin development
-- 🌱 I’m currently learning ... high school stuff
+- 🌱 I’m currently learning ... telecommunications and networks + script
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... @danvarughese on telegram
+- 📫 How to reach me ... dan@danvarughese.com

 <!---